nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 </div>

+### Get customer who made the reservation: `getC`

+Gets the customer who made a specified reservation

+Format: `getC INDEX`
+* The customer who made the reservation at the specified `INDEX`
+* The index refers to the index number shown in the display reservation list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `getC 1`: Gets the customer who made the 1st display reservation.

 ### Finding customers based on keywords: `findC`